ohdsi-studies/IUDEHREstimationStudy/README.md

    # The folder where the study intermediate and result files will be written:
 	outputFolder <- "c:/IUDStudy"

+   # Boolean to indicate if data is claims vs ehr False for this case
+   isClaimsData <- FALSE

    # Details for connecting to the server:
    # See ?DatabaseConnector::createConnectionDetails for help